raDiaSmO/HackTheBoxUtils/Precious/Writeup.md

 b7da17f8f92a7e02a6b4489d3433f7b1
 ```

-By checking the sudo permissions for the user henry, we can see he is able to launch an elevated command from the ruby binary by passing a script as an argument without root password:
+By checking the sudo permissions for the user henry, we can see he is able to launch an elevated command with the ruby binary by passing a script as an argument without the root password:
 ```
 bash-5.1$ sudo -l